You are on our United Kingdom site

 Policy

 The Employment Rights Bill aims to significantly strengthen the power and access of trade unions, introducing new measures and repealing some existing restrictions.
-Much of the detail will be subject to consultation to “modernise the legislative framework that underpins our trade unions” and further regulations.
+Much of the detail will be subject to consultation (some of which is now underway) and further regulations.

-We don’t cover all the changes here, but key reforms (which have been amended during the bill’s passage through Parliament) currently include:
+We don’t cover all the changes here, but key reforms include:

 Independent trade unions will be given new broad rights to request access